 It has long since been established that the much bigger Petra site was once the Nabatean capital, and it is believed that Little Petra was perhaps where some wealthy traders lived.
 It might also have been where passing traders stayed while in the area.
 However, these are only theories.

 Little Petra – A Brief History

-Little Petra, which is called Siq Al-Barid in Arabic, is located only a short distance from the bigger and more famous Petra site which is typically referred to as the Rose Red City and/or the Lost City of Petra.
+Little Petra, which is called Siq Al-Barid in Arabic, is perhaps one of the most overlooked Jordan tourist attractions.
+It is located only a short distance from the bigger and far more famous Petra site which is typically referred to as the Rose Red City and/or the Lost City of Petra.

 Like the main site, Little Petra also dates back to the 1st century, and the general consensus is that it was essentially a suburb of the main Petra site.

 Most archeologists and historians believe that the dwellings that were carved out of the canyon walls probably belonged to the more successful traders from Petra.

 To date, it remains unclear if Little Petra was still inhabited at the time when the bigger city was abandoned during the 7th century.
 Once it was abandoned, however, it remained that way for more than a thousand years, other than when it was periodically used by Bedouin nomads who would take shelter there while grazing their goats.

 Over the years, archeologists and historians in the western world got to hear about Petra as well as Little Petra, but were unsure if such places actually existed because under Islamic rule, Europeans were not allowed to visit the Islamic world.

 In 1850, the site received its first western visitor, and while several other western visitors soon followed, no attention was paid to Little Petra, but rather, all focus was on the main Petra site.